-Island Village Montessori Charter School, Inc., Sarasota Suncoast Academy, Inc., Student Leadership Academy of Venice, Inc., Imagine School at North Port, Inc., Sarasota Military Academy, Inc. operating as two separate charters Sarasota Military and Sarasota Military Academy Prep, Sarasota School of Arts and Sciences, Inc., Suncoast School for Innovative Studies, Inc., and Sarasota Academy of the Arts, Inc. (charter schools) are separate not-for-profit corporations organized pursuant to Chapter 617, Florida Statutes, and Section 1002.33, Florida Statutes.
+Island Village Montessori Charter School, Inc., Sarasota Suncoast Academy, Inc., Student Leadership Academy of Venice, Inc., Imagine School at North Port, Inc., Sarasota Military Academy, Inc., Sarasota Military Academy Preparatory Middle School, Inc., Sarasota School of Arts and Sciences, Inc., Suncoast School for Innovative Studies, Inc., and Sarasota Academy of the Arts, Inc. (charter schools) are separate not-for-profit corporations organized pursuant to Chapter 617, Florida Statutes, and Section 1002.33, Florida Statutes.
 Imagine School at Sarasota, LLC, doing business as Imagine School at Palmer Ranch (charter school) is organized as a limited liability company pursuant to Chapter 608, Florida Statutes, and Section 1002.33, Florida Statutes.
 The Board is responsible for the prudent use of the public funds received for providing an appropriate educational program for its targeted enrollment.
 The financial data reported on the accompanying statements was derived from the charter schools' audited financial statements for the fiscal year ended June 30, 2015.
 Audits of the charter schools for the fiscal year ended June 30, 2015, were conducted by independent certified public accountants and are filed at the District's administrative office at 1960 Landings Boulevard, Sarasota, FL 34231.